-- Weeds may be removed manually either by uprooting them or by cutting then with the help of tools like handfork, khurpa and harrow.
+Manual Weeding: Weeds may be removed manually either by uprooting them or by cutting them with the help of tools like hand fork, khurpa and harrow.

 - The chemical substances which destroy (kill) weeds but do not harm the crop are called weedicides or herbicides.
 Some common weedicides in use are : Dalapon, Metachlor, Siniazine and Butachlor.
 These weedicides are diluted in water and sprayed in the field with a sprayer.